peturparkur/Dreams_AI_task/README.md

 ![image](https://user-images.githubusercontent.com/61064454/112385205-3df91480-8ce7-11eb-8040-c8fd02a1f1d3.png)

+InputManager handles the creation of the game instance and creating the visualisation of the circles and the main menu

+Game handles the game logic, meaning current board state, apply hit on board.

+DbManager handles the data packaging into a form that is sent to a php for sqlite data collection

 The system could be extended to not just send data to the database, but be able to read it and play the moves at at a certain frequency to visualise the moves.
 Using the current visualisation, a custom entered initial state could be added and other ways of generating the randomised state.